dgatf/msrc/README.md

 - XBUS: Spektrum
 - SRXL: Spektrum

-Compatible MCUs: ATMega328P, ATMega328PB
+Compatible MCUs: ATMega328P, ATMega328PB, ATMega2560

 Advantages of the ATMega328PB:

 - Accurate Castle telemetry
 - 2 x UARTS (ESC serial and GPS can be connected at the same time)

+Advantages of the ATMega2560:

+- Accurate Castle telemetry
+- 4 x UARTS (ESC serial and GPS can be connected at the same time)

 If nor Castle and 2 serial ports are required, the ATMega328P may be better choice, as is cheaper and easier to find

 For the ATMega328P it is recommended the Arduino Pro Mini.
 Other ATMega328P boards with USB connector may not read properly the serial port if connected (ESC serial or GPS).
 Also it is smaller and lighter than other ATMega328P boards

-For the ATMega328PB it is recommended the Pololu ATMega328PB
+For the ATMega328PB it is recommended the Pololu ATMega328PB.
+This is better choice than ATMega2560 as is smaller and lighter

+For the ATMega2560 it is recommencded the ATMega2560 Pro Mini

 Implemented sensors: